aadya940/blog-post/README.md

 ### But, how do you fit a smooth curve?

 Notice, the term "fit".
-We can fit a smooth curve on a bunch of data points <i>(xi, yi)</i> by minimizing this objective function:
+Say you made a bunch of measurements, at each input <i>xi</i> you recorded a value <i>yi</i>, and the recordings carry some noise.
+We want a smooth curve that follows these data points <i>(xi, yi)</i> without chasing the noise.
+We can fit one by minimizing this objective function:

 <img width="792" height="138" alt="image" src="https://github.com/user-attachments/assets/8dc06626-5383-4133-bff8-7760c8bdf06d" />